google-research/readout_guidance/readout_pose/README.md

 # Readout Head for Pose Estimation

-For our original pose head, we represent the outputs as RGB images.
-Instead of directly predicting keypoints, the head predicts a *visualization* of the skeleton.
-While this setup is useful for quickly training readout heads for guidance, one might be curious about its performance on the actual discriminative task.
+The pose head described in our paper represented the outputs as RGB images: Instead of directly predicting keypoints, the head predicts a *visualization* of the skeleton.
+Although this approach is useful for quickly training readout heads for guidance, it's not useful for the actual task of pose estimation.

-Here, we train a **new pose keypoint head** to answer the question: **how good are readout heads, or frozen diffusion features combined with small network on top, at pose estimation?** We find that this readout head on top of SDv1-5 outperforms ControlNet's default OpenPose annotator, while SDXL is on par with its performance.
+Here, we train **new pose keypoint heads** to answer the following question: **How good are readout heads at pose estimation?** We find that this readout head for SDXL performs similarly to ControlNet's default OpenPose annotator, while the readout head for SDv1-5 actually outperforms it.

 ## Approach
 Here, we outline the design of the pose keypoint head.